alex-l-clark/ai-hr-assistant/README.md

 - Configurable access controls
 - Audit logging for system operations

-## 🤝 Contributing

-1. Follow the existing code structure and patterns
-2. Add comprehensive docstrings and comments
-3. Test new features thoroughly
-4. Update documentation as needed

-## 📄 License

-This project is created for educational and internal use at Nestlé.

 ## 🆘 Support

 For setup assistance, see [SETUP.md](SETUP.md) or check the application logs in the `logs/` directory.